Martialmonjoh/QcmQt/README.md

 # QcmQt
-this is a simple implementation in QT c++ of a test based in multiple choices
+This is a simple implementation of an MCQ test generator written in QT c++.